jveldhuijzen/TruffleHogOnRepos/README.md

 `./TruffleHogOnRepos.ps1 -CompanyName aws -Path ./amazon-git -OutputPath ./amazon-git/output`

 It will run in the folder you've specified with the output folder you've specified.

+### Running it on a local set of repositories
+`./TruffleHogOnRepos.ps1 -Path ./amazon-git`

+See the ommitted `-CompanyName`, it will now skip the cloning of repos and go directly into scanning the folders in the given `-Path`